traefik/traefik/docs/content/providers/consul.md

 _Optional, Default=""_

-Defines a password to connect to Consul with.
+Defines a password with which to connect to Consul.

 ```toml tab="File (TOML)"
 [providers.consul]